 No, Duke Law School does not have an available summer term for JD students to enroll in independent study.

 I would like to take a course in another department of the University.
 How many credits will that count toward my JD degree requirement?

-A one-unit course in another department of the University will count as three credits toward the 87-credit JD degree requirement or the 101-credit JD-LLM degree requirement.
+A one-unit course at the graduate/professional school level (500-level or higher), will count as three credits toward the 87-credit JD degree requirement or the 101-credit JD-LLM degree requirement.